Tokyo Tower: Complete Guide to Japan’s Iconic Landmark

 弁天堂 (4)-3

-Shiba Park is one of the oldest parks in Japan, offering a wonderful view of Tokyo Tower as its backdrop.
-The view from the eastern side of the park is particularly good, and at night, the tower looks beautiful from the lamp-lit paths.
+Shiba Park is one of Japan’s oldest parks, offering wonderful views with Tokyo Tower as the backdrop.
+The view from the eastern side of the park is especially fine, and at night, the tower looks beautiful alongside the street-lit pathways.

 弁天堂 (8)-4